 Wisconsin also recognizes a right of privacy and those who have had their privacy unreasonably invaded are potentially entitled to compensation.
 According to Wisconsin statutes, an invasion of privacy is an “intrusion upon the privacy of another of a nature highly offensive to a reasonable person, in a place that a reasonable person would consider private . . .” such as a bathroom or changing room.

-Both invasion of privacy and negligent infliction of emotional distress are complicated cases to settle or bring to trial, as are workers’ compensation claims.
-If you or someone you know has been the victim of the Umasky BMW manager’s recordings or any similar invasions of privacy, contact a skilled, dedicated, and proven attorney to discuss your options.
+Both invasions of privacy and negligent infliction of emotional distress are complicated cases to settle or bring to trial, as are workers’ compensation claims.
+If you or someone you know has been the victim of the Umansky BMW manager’s recordings or any similar invasions of privacy, contact a skilled, dedicated, and proven attorney to discuss your options.

 Disclaimer: This article is for informational purposes only.
 It is not legal advice and should not be used as legal advice.
 It is not medical advice and should not be used as medical advice.
 The legal statutes, laws, and procedures contained in this article may not be current and may have been revised since the time of publication or contain errors.
 An attorney can provide legal guidance only after reviewing the details of your individual case.